Patagonia: Journey to the End of the World with Easter Island

 EL CALAFATE.
 EXCURSION TO PERITO MORENO GLACIER Ice Breakers A must for all visitors to Argentina is a visit to Perito Moreno Glacier (a UNESCO World Heritage Site) in Los Glaciares National Park.
 During your walking tour along the catwalks, marvel at the breathtaking glacier views and, with some luck, see the ice calve and break into the waters below.
 (B) TOUR HIGHLIGHTSPECTACULAR SIGHTS Explore Perito Moreno Glacier, which forms part of the Patagonian Continental Ice Field.
 From here, 13 glaciers descend on the Atlantic side to flow into the Viedma and Argentino Lakes with one of the few glaciers in the world that is still advancing.

 EL CALAFATE–USHUAIA A Wilderness at the End of the WorldAfter breakfast, fly to Ushuaia, Argentina—the end of the world!
 You’ll have the opportunity to see the Andes Mountains from a [LF] cruise along Beagle Channel.
 Bask in the feeling of being in the southernmost city in the world, and watch for sea lions, albatrosses, skuas, and other interesting Patagonian fauna.
 Arrive at Martillo Island, where you have the chance to see a colony of Magellan penguins!
-(B)LOCAL FAVORITEWILD WONDERS Visit Martillo Island and walk amongst a colony of Magellanic penguins on an island in Tierra del Fuego.
+(B)LOCAL FAVORITEWILD WONDERS Visit Martillo Island, home to a colony of Magellanic penguins on an island in Tierra del Fuego.
 Discover the burrows and nests in the ground and learn about the different types of penguins found in this remote part of the world.

 USHUAIA.
 TIERRA DEL FUEGO NATIONAL PARK EXCURSION A Fragile Land of Fire Today, discover Tierra del Fuego National Park, the southernmost national park in the world.
 Hike around the park, escorted by an expert Naturalist.
 With stops at Bahia Lapataia, Lago Roca, and Bahia Ensenada, you’ll gain a deeper appreciation for the delicate ecosystems here.
 (B,L)TOUR HIGHLIGHTNATURAL WONDERS Explore the southernmost national park in the world and all its wonders in Tierra del Fuego National Park.
 Look skyward to spot any of the 50 fascinating bird species who call this paradise home, including Magellanic woodpecker, Andean condor, and austral parakeet.
 Closer to earth, you’ll watch for other inhabitants like red foxes, muskrats, and guanaco.